-Jiang's appointment was not announced officially until June 24, after he was formally voted party general secretary at the Fourth Plenum of the 13th Party Congress, which took place from June 23-24, 1989.
+Jiang's appointment was not announced officially until 24 June, after he was formally voted party general secretary at the Fourth Plenum of the Thirteenth Party Congress, which took place from 23 to 24 June 1989.
 This plenum also formally removed Zhao Ziyang from the Party General Secretaryship and all his other posts.
-It affirmed the measures taken to curb the "turmoil", and praised the senior leaders, including Deng, the military, and the police for their firm actions.
-As regards members of the Politburo Standing Committee, two new names, Song Bing (Director of Organization Department) and Li Ruihuan (the Party Secretary of Tianjin), were added to the existing ones, who were Jiang Zemin, Li Peng, Yao Yilin and Qiao Shi.
+It affirmed the measures taken to curb the 'turmoil', and praised the senior leaders, including Deng, the military, and the police for their firm actions.
+As regards members of the Politburo Standing Committee, two new names, Song Ping (Director of Organization Department) and Li Ruihuan (Party Secretary of Tianjin), were added to the existing ones, who were Jiang Zemin, Li Peng, Yao Yilin, and Qiao Shi.
 As a reformer, Li Ruihuan would be placed in charge of propaganda work.
-He was also a replacement for Hu Qili, who was regarded as been too close to Zhao.
-Song Bing was chosen for his organizational skills.
-Having carried out Deng's wishes well, Li Peng would remain as Premier, with Yao Yilin as vice premier.
-The Fourth Plenum confirmed the above panel of leaders, who already had the backing of the three elders, Deng Xiaoping, Chen Yun and Li Xianian.
+He was also a replacement for Hu Qili, who was regarded as being too close to Zhao.
+Song Ping was chosen for his organizational skills.
+Having carried out Deng's wishes well, Li Peng would remain as premier, with Yao Yilin as vice premier.
+The Fourth Plenum confirmed this panel of leaders, who already had the backing of the three elders, Deng Xiaoping, Chen Yun, and Li Xiannian.

 Deng had reasons to be pleased with his choice, as Jiang seemed to learn quickly how to establish good relations with the key elders, and he displayed political acumen by bringing his Shanghai subordinate, Zeng Qinghong, a well-connected and astute political networker, to be vice-director of the Organization Department of the Central Committee.
 Jiang's conservative political policy and outlook appeared to be in tune with those of Deng's generation.
 Party cells were re-introduced into government ministries, reversing what Zhao Ziyang had done.
-Jiang and his colleagues carried out vigorously the post-Tiananmen purges of "bourgeois" elements, tightening the party control of its cadres and the media.
+Jiang and his colleagues carried out vigorously the post-Tiananmen purges of 'bourgeois' elements, tightening the party control of its cadres and the media.
 One million college students were sent to the countryside during the summer of 1989, in Cultural Revolution style, to learn from peasants and workers.
 Clearly the political mood had swung to retrenchment.

-In addition to the top leadership reshuffling above the ministerial level, a mass rectification campaign was conducted among the party / government cadres to eliminate the influence of Zhao Ziyang and his associates.
-Zhao himself protested, over and over again by letter, the illegality of his removal from his posts, and his long-term house arrest.
+In addition to the top leadership reshuffling above the ministerial level, a mass rectification campaign was conducted among the party and government cadres to eliminate the influence of Zhao Ziyang and his associates.
+Zhao himself repeatedly protested, in letters, the illegality of his removal from his posts, and his long-term house arrest.
 All party members were obliged to re-register.
-Only those who could satisfy the ideological requirement of total devotion to Marxism-Leninism, and the official view of the June 4 incident, were allowed to retain their membership.
+Only those who could satisfy the ideological requirement of total devotion to Marxism-Leninism, and the official view of the 4 June incident, were allowed to retain their membership.

-1.2 Jiang and the army (PLA)
+Jiang and the Army (PLA)

 The leadership reshuffling was not just a civilian affair; it also extended to the PLA.
-Although the military had played a crucial part in ending the student demonstrations in Tiananmen Square, there were dissenting voices among some PLA retired marshals, officers and soldiers regarding the decision to bring in the troops to do the job.
+Although the military had played a crucial part in ending the student demonstrations in Tiananmen Square, there were dissenting voices among some PLA retired marshals, officers, and soldiers regarding the decision to bring in the troops to do the job.
 The perceived need to forge a PLA more united behind the government, together with Deng's wish to strengthen Jiang's position at the top, were important reasons for reshuffling the military leadership.
-Lacking the revolutionary credentials of Deng and other elders, the third generation leaders like Jiang needed the cachet of official positions to buttress their authority.
+Lacking the revolutionary credentials of Deng and other elders, the third-generation leaders like Jiang needed the cachet of official positions to buttress their authority.